jgte/zh/english.md

 There are some buttons and a dial on the water heater but they only control how hot the water gets.
 There is an on/off button but it should never be off.

 During the summer months, due to the large influx of tourists, the public water network is in high demand and, for this reason, the water pressure may drop considerably, specially between 19:00 and 21:00, when everyone is coming back from the beach.
 This may make it difficult to regulate the temperature of the water in the bathtubs, specially upstairs.
 The problem is that, starting from full hot water, as you turn the tap towards cold water (even if done slowly and progressively) there will be a point when the pressure of the hot water drops below the minimum level that the water heater can handle, and it will cause the gas burner to shut down.
-This means that the water is either too hot (because insufficient cold water is mixing with the hot water) or too cold (because no hot water is flowing because the gas burner is off).
+This means that the water is either too hot (because insufficient cold water is mixing with the hot water) or too cold (because no hot water is flowing due to the gas burner being off).
 Unfortunately, there isn't a good way to fix this issue because it originates in the low water pressure in the public water network.
 Fortunately, this problem is most significant in the bathtub upstairs, while downstairs the problem is much more manageable, partly because the hot water reaches the shower head very quickly, so it's easier to control, partly because the water pressure is higher.

 # Operations